rsvim/rfc/2-EventLoop.md

 As mentioned in [RFC-1](1-TUI.md), the very basic running loop of Rsvim editor is just 3 steps:

-1. Receive user keyboard/mouse events.
+1. Receive terminal keyboard/mouse events.
 2. Handle user logic.
 3. Render terminal or exit.